 Data Parameters

-The EYE XO measures over 20 ball and club parameters.
+The EYE XO measures 24 ball and club parameters.
 In addition to the obvious parameters like distance, ball speed and club head speed, some other parameters measured are:

-Note that club stickers are required for the EYE XO to measure club data, and the use of software is required in order to read data measurements.
+Note that club stickers are required for the EYE XO to measure club data, and software is required in order to observe data values.

 Features